 Ideally, you should keep your resume to one page if you’re an entry-level worker, a fresh graduate, or those making a career change.
 For seasoned employees, a two-page resume is ideal.
 But for high-ranking positions that require you to pull out the big guns and show off your long track record, it is acceptable to have more than three pages.

-When trying to cut down your resume to make it fit, sometimes this requires you to trim the fat on every section of your resume – including your educational background.
+When trying to cut down your resume to make it fit, sometimes this requires you to trim the fat on every section of your resume – including the different types of education levels you have attained.
 Sometimes, what you think is necessary may actually just clutter your employer doesn’t need to read.

 For people who have taken courses and are certified, don’t bother putting these certifications on your resume if they aren’t related to the job you’re applying for.
 You might think that it’ll show your potential employer that you’re a hard worker, but in reality, all it does is take up space.
 If you’re applying for an executive marketing position, don’t add that you took a vocational course in cosmetology and hairstyling (unless you’re applying for a job in the beauty industry or any business where your certification can come in handy).